puneethx/puneethx/README.md

 # 💫 About Me:
-I'm Puneeth Reddy,<br>I'm pursuing B.Tech in Vellore Institute of Technology,<br>I'm a Web Developer and UI/UX designer
+I'm Puneeth Reddy,<br>pursuing B.Tech in CS Engineering at Vellore Institute of Technology,<br>I'm a Web Developer and UI/UX designer

 ## 🌐 Socials: